 Parent themes are required for child themes to function and this site was to focus only on the latter.
-However, I might start designing and adding full parent themes into the mix to give you more choices than just child themes.
+However, I’ve decided to start designing and adding full parent themes into the mix to give you more choices than just child themes.

 Child themes are basically used to make minor to moderate changes to an existing theme, but not meant to completely change the look, layout, and style of a theme to a point that it looks like a different theme.
 If you plan to make or use a child theme that turns a parent theme into something totally different, then why use a child theme?

 Adding new parent themes to offer more options here at Child Theme Styles would give you the opportunity to have a very different looking website.
 Currently I just offer child themes, but the idea would be to design and build a theme from the foundation of any of the default themes that come with WordPress; creating more styles to choose from.

 Creating and offering parent themes built from Twenty Seventeen, Sixteen, Fifteen, and perhaps the earlier versions, could very well give you more flexibility.
 I’m not sure if I would be able to include the full gamut of features each theme offers, but I definitely could get most of them in.